The kicker: the candidate won’t be Donald J. Trump.

 Where the Kochs and Trump diverge in a major way is trade.
 Team Koch was very much against China tariffs and is very much for free trade across the board, with no exceptions – like the GOP was before Donald Trump ran in 2015.

 The challenge for the Koch Brothers is Donald Trump brought in so many new voters into the GOP that those voters are uniquely tied to him.
-Even if Koch could sway the 2024 GOP primary and somehow hand the election to, say, Mike Pence or Mike Pompeo, MAGA voters would be enraged.
+Even if Koch could sway the 2024 GOP primary and somehow hand the election to, say, Mike Pence or Nikki Haley or someone else we all know, MAGA voters would be enraged.
 It could even be enough to get Donald Trump to go Teddy Roosevelt and form his own version of a Bull Moose Party and run as a third-party candidate.